CyberTracker (film): Production

 Production company PM Entertainment said that by the 1990s, action film fans were demanding higher budgets from independent films.
 To compensate, the company hired less expensive talent to star in them.
 PM Entertainment budgeted these films at $1.5–5 million.
+The scenes of the futuristic police headquarters were filmed at the Tillman Water Reclamation Plant in Van Nuys, California.

 Reception

 TV Guide rated it 2/4 stars and called it a Terminator knock-off with a better script than the typical low budget action film.
 In his science fiction film guide Outer Limits, author Howard Hughes wrote that the film has "some impressive explosions and car crashes", but the sets look "suspiciously like 1990s Los Angeles".
 The film was briefly touched upon by Red Letter Media on an episode of "Best of the Worst" where they referred to the movie as being so unremarkable and boring that they didn't even want to review it.

 The film was mocked by RiffTrax as a VOD release in 2016.